Hate Speech and Democratic Responsibility: Rights, Civility, and Dignity

 While Gutmann and Eisgruber draw attention to the role which “civility norms” can play in enforcing civic responsibility, I think it should be abundantly clear that repairing the fabric of civility in our society will require stronger sanctions.
 Had reconstruction gone differently, perhaps our current ship of state would be a better vessel than our actual one is, but given the implicit and explicit racism of many of the ship’s officers, crew, and passengers, it seems that protecting the dignity of all onboard requires legal restrictions in the case of hate speech.
 If this requires modifying the important plank of free speech, then we must take up this modification.
 It is well past time for redressing the implicit and explicit racism which arrived on when the slave ships docked (and of course even earlier when the European un-settlers similarly treated the indigenous people as if they were far from being citizens of the land they inhabited before the European un-settlers arrived).

 The question as to what sorts of legal penalties should attach to hate speech is not something I intend to take up here.
 I do believe that until we do collectively take this question up, however, we are doomed to limit ourselves to “civility norms,” and to calling for the public shaming of hate speakers—following Senator Margret Chase Smith, we should all be yelling out: “For Shame, For Shame.
 Have you no shame?”
-Since the hate speakers appear to have no shame, however, their continuing failure to acknowledge their responsibility to treat their fellow passengers with dignity threatens to upend, and perhaps sink our ship of state.
+Since the hate speakers appear to have no shame, however, their continuing failure to acknowledge their responsibility to treat their fellow passengers with dignity threatens to upend, and perhaps sink, our ship of state.

 Notes: [click on the note number to return to the text for a given note]